-The Senate maintains several powers to itself: It ratifies treaties by a two-thirds supermajority vote and confirms the appointments of the President by a majority vote.
+The Senate maintains several powers to itself: It consents to the ratification of treaties by a two-thirds supermajority vote and confirms the appointments of the President by a majority vote.
 The consent of the House of Representatives is also necessary for the ratification of trade agreements and the confirmation of the Vice President.

 Congress also holds the sole power to declare war.

-Oversight of the executive branch is an important Congressional check on the President's power and a balance against his discretion in implementing laws and making regulations.
+Oversight of the executive branch is an important Congressional check on the President’s power and a balance against his or her discretion in implementing laws and making regulations.

 Congress also maintains an investigative organization, the Government Accountability Office (GAO).
 Founded in 1921 as the General Accounting Office, its original mission was to audit the budgets and financial statements sent to Congress by the Secretary of the Treasury and the Director of the Office of Management and Budget.
 Today, the GAO audits and generates reports on every aspect of the government, ensuring that taxpayer dollars are spent with the effectiveness and efficiency that the American people deserve.